 For this unit, our main autobiography will be The Narrative of the Life of Frederick Douglass, An American Slave, Written by Himself, first published in 1845 at the height of the abolition movement in the United States.
 As part of our study, you will write a paper that explores how people who escaped slavery used their life stories as part of the abolition movement.
 The assignment will develop your skill in crafting a historical argument using a comparison of at least two primary sources, as well as to relate those primary sources to historical events in the same time period.

-In Narrative of the Life, Douglass employed a common subgenre of autobiography—the escaped slave narrative—to make a political argument.
+In the Narrative of the Life, Douglass employed a common subgenre of autobiography—the escaped slave narrative—to make a political argument.
 Based on our study of Douglass and the abolition movement, you will develop a historical argument that explains how Douglass sought to advance his political agenda through his autobiography.
 To begin, answer the following two questions using the autobiography, the other writings of Douglass that we have discussed, and your knowledge of the background of the American abolition movement:

 - What were the main themes that Douglass highlighted to describe the evils of slavery in his Narrative, “What to the Slave is the Fourth of July?,” and the North Star?